Carl Hovland: Biography

 Hovland was born in Chicago on June 12, 1912.
 He originally intended to pursue a career in music until college, when he discovered psychology.
 Before this discovery, during his high school years at Luther Institute in Chicago, he would meet a fellow piano student, Gertrude Raddatz.
 He would later come to marry her in 1938.

 During Hovland’s initial pursuit of music, he would come to neglect his other classes that did not interest him as much, such as sports.
 Instead, an interest was toward music and science bloomed as Hovland became an excellent pianist.
 His love for the two merged with his promotion of his interests through a small shop he developed.

+Hovland entered Northwestern University at the age of 16 and obtained his A.B. in 1932 and A.M. in the following year, working with Graydon L. Freeman.
+Hovland moved to Yale University where he received his Ph.D. in psychology in 1936 under the supervision of Clark L. Hull.

-Carl Hovland was recruited by Samuel Stouffer, a sociologist on leave from the University of Chicago, to contribute to their collaborative research efforts.
+In 1942, Hovland was recruited by Samuel Stouffer, a sociologist on leave from the University of Chicago, to contribute to their collaborative research efforts.
 Hovland had the responsibility of leading a team of fifteen researchers.

 Hovland was involved in a study of the conditions under which people are most likely to change their attitudes in response to persuasive messages.
 The Yale Group's work was first described in Hovland's book Communication and Persuasion, published in 1953.